rsmith3rd/data2boxplot/README.md

 # 📦 data2boxplot

 **data2boxplot** is a lightweight, powerful web app that instantly transforms CSV data into publication-quality boxplots — complete with ANOVA and Tukey HSD analysis.
 No coding required.
+🧪 Built with Python, Streamlit, pandas, seaborn, and statsmodels.

+---

+## 🌐 Website

 ➡️ Try it live: [https://data2boxplot.com](https://data2boxplot.com)
-🧪 Built with Python, Streamlit, pandas, seaborn, and statsmodels.

 ---